 In 2015, the dry season came earlier on middle Sepik (river in Papua New Guinea).
-The draught reduced the wide lakes, which cover Blak Wara area, and the channels which connect it with the Sepik, to small ponds.
+The drought reduced the wide lakes, which cover Blak Wara area, and the channels which connect it with the Sepik, to small ponds.

+One day I saw women gathering with enthusiasm at the creek, to catch fish in a dry water channel.
+I took my camera and join the party.
 After a bath in muddy water, many left home with the baskets empty.
 But it seemed that nothing could change their good mood.